w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ### Interoperability and Message Passing

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [Cross-Consensus Message Passing Format (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [Cross-Consensus Messaging (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
 Given that [collators](./learn-collator.md) will need to be full nodes of the relay chain as well, they will be connected and can relay messages from parachain A to parachain B.

 Messages do not pass through the relay chain.
 Only validity proofs and channel operations do (open, close, etc.).
 This enhances scalability by keeping data on the edges of the system.

+Currently, Ethereum rollups can communicate using shared sequencers, which provide a common grounds of interoperability between layer two solutions.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-consensus messages.
 Messages sent with SPREE carries additional guarantees about provenance and interpretation by the receiving chain.

 ## DApp Support and Development

-Ethereum mainly supports a form of smart contract development using Solidity.
+Ethereum supports smart contract development using Solidity.
 These contracts are immutable, and cannot be changed once published on-chain.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains, usually using the [ink! smart contract language](https://use.ink/).
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains, usually using the [ink! smart contract language](https://use.ink/), but also Solidity through Frontier-enabled parachains.
 On Ethereum, smart contracts can call each other; however, they are fixed on-chain to the domain of Ethereum.
-On Polkadot, smart contracts can call each other in the same parachain and across parachains.
+On Polkadot, smart contracts can call each other in the same parachain _and_ across parachains.

 On Polkadot, developers have the option of either using smart contracts, calling extrinsics from pallets that modify the chain's state in some particular way or merely use Polkadot's RPC to